solidi/learning-notes/interviews/career-tips.md

 - Juniors/Interns - Growing others, and giving them room.

 ## THE FUTURE OF CAREERS IN I.T
+- Two things: Economy at scale, and engineering at scale.
+    - AWS, better tools.
 - Software is about people.
 Seen, heard, treated with kindness.
 - Learning to be smooth in execution, worked with very senior leaders.
     - Having a continuing conversation as the work ulimately is achieved.